jaw4uz/SketchBookPro-2019/README.md

 # SketchBookPro-2019

+I have changed from doing a stand alone munki Installer to using the autopkg recipes by moofit here https://github.com/autopkg/moofit-recipes/tree/master/Autodesk. the scripts will not be updated.

 AutoDesk SketchBook Pro 2019 Munki Installer
 Make sure you check your product key and serial number they may have changed.